slu-soc5650/module-5-leaflet/examples/lecture-05.md

 You can see empty spaces where there are major parks - if we wanted to give these a background color, we could add the `city` layer under our `nhoods` layer.
-We can also add the `city` layer again on top to give the city border a pronouced outline. `ggplot2` relies on layering different geoms to produce complicated plots.
+We can also add the `city` layer again on top to give the city border a pronounced outline. `ggplot2` relies on layering different geoms to produce complicated plots.
 We can assign each geom a specific set of aesthetic characteristics and use data from different objects.